YunzeZang/InSeasonMapping/README.md

-# Soruce code and example data for "Integrating classifier transfer and sample transfer strategies for in-season crop mapping based on sample weighting techniques"
+# Soruce code and data for "Integrating classifier transfer and sample transfer strategies for in-season crop mapping based on sample weighting techniques"

 This repository contains the source code and example data from Site I. The provided code allows for the repetition and evaluation of four classification methods: HSC, TSC, CSC, EWSC and the proposed OWSC.